siggame/Cadre/Games/Stumped/rules.md

 * **Spawner**: The Resource on this Tile, if present
 * **Lodge Owner**: The owner of the beaver Lodge on this Tile, if anyone
 * **Branches**: The number of branches dropped on this Tile, if any
+* **Lodge**: A Lodge is completed when a requisite amount of branches are gathered on a tile, and can spawn beavers
 * **Food**: The amount of food dropped on this Tile, if any

+The player will be spawned with one branch and the first lodge will cost 1 branch to build.
 If a Tile has been turned into a lodge by a player, that player can spawn beavers there.
-Any resource on that tile is destroyed by the creation of the lodge however.
-A lodge is complete when the tile has been brought 100 branches.
+A lodge will cost `ceiling(`**phi**`^n)`, where `n` is the current number of lodges controlled by a player and **phi** is the golden ratio (1.61803...).
+A lodge has health determined by the current number of branches on it.
+As soon as the branches on a lodge tile reaches 0, then the lodge is destroyed.

+_Note_: The **phi** constant is made available during gameplay.

 ### Resource

-A resource is basically something on the map that generates branches/food and can be harvested, e.g. a Tree or group of cattails.
+A resource is basically something on the map that produces branches/food and can be harvested, e.g. a Tree or group of cattails.

 * **Health**: How much of the "thing" there is.
 This increases once per turn if not harvested.
 * **Tile**: The location of this Resource
 * **Type**: The type of item you get from this Resource, either 'Food' or 'Branch'

-If a Resource is harvested, it is is damaged for 1 and generates **phi**^`h` items, where `h` was the health of the resource prior to chopping it and **phi** is the golden ratio (1.61803...).
+If a Resource is harvested, it loses 1 health and produces 2^`h` items, where `h` was the health of the resource prior to chopping it; with a maximum health of 5.
 When a resource it not damaged during a turn it grows by 1.
-_Note_: The **phi** constant is made available during gameplay.

 ### Beavers

 Beavers are the the main unit.
 These cute critters are the things you control to manipulate the map.
 If you have less than 10 beavers, beavers are free.
 Otherwise they cost servings of food.
-Food must be at the lodge they are spawned at.
+Food must first be dropped at a lodge and then the player can use the tile that the lodge is on to spawn a new beaver.

 Beavers have the following attributes: